kkmhogen/KBeaconDemo_Android/README.md

 ----
 ## 1. Introduction
-We provide AAR format SDK library on Github, you can found it in directory:
-./aar-sdk/kbeaconlib-release-xxx.aar

 With this SDK, you can scan and configure the KBeacon device.
 The SDK include follow main class:
 * KBeaconsMgr: Global definition, responsible for scanning KBeacon devices advertisment packet, and monitoring the Bluetooth status of the system;